IuliiaKonovalova/animal_shelter/README.md

     - Tells website visitors how well animals are in the Animal Shelter.

-    - Attracts viewers to use this company for animal adaption.
+    - Attracts viewers to use this company for animal adoption.

     ![Highlights Section](assets/images/main_cons.png)